Snoring Solutions, Causes & Symptoms

 - Memory loss

 If you believe you may be suffering from severe snoring or sleep apnea, consult a sleep specialist at eos sleep diagnostics.
-A sleep study at our state-of-the-art Manhattan sleep lab can determine whether you are suffering from sleep apnea or any other sleep disorders.
-Our facility offers a comfortable in-office sleep lab as well as the ability to take an at-home sleep study.
+An at-home sleep study can determine whether you are suffering from sleep apnea or any other sleep disorders.

-To schedule a sleep study at eos sleep diagnostics’ NYC sleep lab, call 212.752.4345 or fill out the form on this page to request an appointment with one of our sleep specialists.
+To schedule an at-home sleep study at eos sleep diagnostics, call 212.873.6036 or fill out the form on this page to request an appointment with one of our sleep specialists.